Article · Apr 23, 2026

 Why does Supabase's publishable key return 401?

-Supabase's new publishable keys (sb_publishable_*) are not JWTs.
-The legacy anon and service_role keys were JWTs you could send as a raw apikey header to PostgREST.
-The new keys must arrive through the official @supabase/supabase-js client, which knows how to combine the publishable key with the user's session JWT in the Authorization header in the exact shape PostgREST expects.
+Supabase publishable keys (sb_publishable_*) are not JWTs.
+Legacy anon and service_role keys were JWTs you could send as a raw apikey header to PostgREST.
+The new keys must go through the official @supabase/supabase-js client, which combines the publishable key with the user's session JWT in the exact Authorization header shape PostgREST expects.
 Send sb_publishable_* as a raw apikey header from a hand-rolled fetch wrapper and PostgREST returns 401.
-Putting the publishable key in the Authorization header also returns 401, because Supabase reserved that header exclusively for user JWTs in the new key format.
+Putting the publishable key in the Authorization header also returns 401: Supabase reserved that header for user JWTs in the new key format.

 How do I migrate from hand-rolled fetch calls to the Supabase JS SDK?

 Replace each fetch wrapper with a createClient instance and the from(table).select().eq(...) builder.
-The SDK handles authentication headers, token refresh, automatic retries (built into PostgREST queries since supabase-js v2.102.0), error normalization, and TypeScript return types - none of which a hand-rolled fetch wrapper has.
-The migration typically reduces line count by half while adding refresh and retry behaviour the original code lacked.
-The general rule is that every custom wrapper around a well-maintained SDK is a liability waiting for the platform to shift its API surface.
+The SDK handles authentication headers, token refresh, automatic retries (built into PostgREST queries since supabase-js v2.102.0), error normalization, and TypeScript return types.
+None of those are in a hand-rolled fetch wrapper.
+The migration typically cuts line count by half while adding refresh and retry behaviour the original code never had.

 How do I use chrome.storage.local with Supabase auth in a Manifest V3 extension?

 Pass a custom storage adapter to createClient via the auth.storage option.
-The adapter needs three methods - getItem, setItem, removeItem - each one a thin async bridge over chrome.storage.local.
+The adapter needs three methods: getItem, setItem, removeItem, each a thin async bridge over chrome.storage.local.
 Set autoRefreshToken to true so the SDK refreshes the user's JWT before it expires.
-Set persistSession to true so the SDK actually writes to your storage adapter.
+Set persistSession to true so the SDK writes to your adapter.
 Set detectSessionInUrl to false because Manifest V3 service workers have no window object.
-For OAuth, use chrome.identity.launchWebAuthFlow with the PKCE flow - implicit flow does not work because chrome.identity strips the URL hash before returning, and Supabase's implicit flow puts the token there.
+For OAuth, use chrome.identity.launchWebAuthFlow with PKCE flow: implicit flow does not work because chrome.identity strips the URL hash before returning, and Supabase's implicit flow puts the token there.

 Should I patch the existing fetch wrappers or migrate to the Supabase SDK?

 Migrate to the SDK.
 Patching looks like the smaller diff (three or four lines per wrapper) but locks in a class of fragility you inherit forever.
-The SDK is what the Supabase team maintains, tests, and updates when the platform changes; hand-rolled wrappers will break the next time anything shifts in the API surface and you will be writing the same migration post a second time.
-The migration usually nets a smaller codebase with refresh, retry, error normalization, and type safety the original wrappers did not have.
+The SDK is what the Supabase team maintains, tests, and updates when the platform changes.
+Hand-rolled wrappers will break the next time anything shifts in the API surface.
+The migration nets a smaller codebase with refresh, retry, error normalization, and type safety the original wrappers did not have.